-NYIT's Tuition Refund Plan offered by A.W.G.
-Dewar, Inc. is an elective insurance plan that provides coverage for tuition and mandatory fees as well as NYIT housing (room and board) costs if a medical or mental health withdrawal occurs.
+NYIT's Tuition Refund Plan, offered by A.W.G.
+Dewar, Inc., is an elective insurance plan that provides coverage for tuition and mandatory fees as well as NYIT housing (room and board) costs if a medical or mental health withdrawal occurs.
 This plan will help to minimize a student's financial portion of this loss.

 While NYIT provides partial refunds for withdrawals, these refunds are limited and effective only when the student withdraws early in a term.
 The Tuition Refund Plan significantly extends and enhances NYIT's published withdrawal policy.
-If a student withdraws because of injury/sickness or mental health reasons, the Tuition Refund Plan returns 75 percent or 100 percent of the insured term tuition/fees and NYIT housing costs and meal plans where applicable less any refund or credit due you from the college, when plan conditions are followed (this coverage does not apply if the student drops classes without completely withdrawing).
+If a student withdraws because of injury/sickness or mental health reasons, the Tuition Refund Plan returns 100 percent or 75 percent of the insured term tuition/fees and NYIT housing costs and meal plans where applicable less any refund or credit due you from the college, when plan conditions are followed (this coverage does not apply if the student drops classes without completely withdrawing).

-Students are enrolled in the insurance when they register for classes for the fall and spring terms.
-Students who are enrolled by NYIT and who wish to opt out of this plan must email the Office of the Bursar at dewarins@nyit.edu from their NYIT issued email account no later than midnight the day prior to the start of the fall or spring term.
+Students are automatically enrolled in the insurance when they register for classes for the fall and spring terms.
+Students who are enrolled by NYIT and who wish to opt out of this plan must email the Office of the Bursar at dewarins@nyit.edu from their NYIT-issued email account no later than midnight on the day prior to the start of the fall or spring term.
 For more information, call 516.686.7510.

-The Tuition Refund Plan is a voluntary form of insurance and the rate includes an administrative fee retained by NYIT.
+The Tuition Refund Plan is a voluntary form of insurance, and includes an administrative fee retained by NYIT.
+Insurance is only available for the New York and Vancouver campuses.
+No insurance is available for the Summer term.

-For current rates and medical withdrawal claim forms, visit collegerefund.com and select New York Institute of Technology from the drop down menu.
+For medical withdrawal claim forms, visit collegerefund.com and select New York Institute of Technology from the drop down menu.